iam-sharmistha/customer-churn-analysis/README.md

 ## Excel Dashboard

-The Excel dashboard provides interactive analysis using Pivot Tables, Pivot Charts and Slicers.
+The Excel dashboard was created using Pivot Tables, Pivot Charts and Slicers to analyse customer churn across multiple dimensions.

-Features include:
+Dashboard features include:

 - Overall churn summary
-- Contract-wise churn analysis
+- Churn by contract type
-- Internet service churn analysis
+- Churn by internet service
-- Payment method analysis
+- Churn by payment method
-- Tenure group analysis
+- Churn by tenure group
 - Interactive Contract and Internet Service filters

 ### Dashboard